 With a commitment to improving natural resources, the Kaups are leaders in implementing no-till farming strategies combined with irrigation water management and the use of cover crops to improve the health of the soil, reduce erosion and recycle nutrients.
-Cover crops, in conjunction with the no-till farming, are promoting more soil organic matter and increasing the waterholding capacity of the soil.
+Cover crops, in conjunction with the no-till farming, are promoting more soil organic matter and increasing the capacity of the soil to hold water.

 Just below the dam is another short stream that is heavily fed by groundwater springs.
 This section supports a diverse native fish community including both common native stream fishes and plains top minnow, one of Nebraska’s endemic species prioritized for conservation in the State Wildlife Action Plan.
 A next phase will concentrate on making enhancements to the cold-water stream, including installing fish habitat structures.

-“The Kaups have gone out of their way to help others look at different ways of improving their own farming operations.” said Jon Ludwig, Water Quality Specialist with the Natural Resources Conservation Service.
+“The Kaups have gone out of their way to help others look at different ways of improving their own farming operations.” said Jon Ludwig, water quality specialist with the Natural Resources Conservation Service.
 “This is truly a family farm dedicated to the land and preserving it for the future.”